rickdeu/rickdeu/README.md

 ### - 🌱 I’m currently learning

 <p>
-  Currently I continue my studies in Python, TDD, UnitTests and many more!
+  Currently I continue my studies in Python, Microservice, TDD, UnitTests and many more!
 I'm also interested in the mobile area with flutter.
 AWS Study, Docker
   </p>